 Dan Grandér's Memorial Prize

-The Dan Grandér Memorial Prize is awarded each year for the best dissertation in cancer research at Karolinska Institutet.
+The Dan Grandér Memorial Prize is awarded annually for the best dissertation in cancer research at Karolinska Institutet.

 Professor Dan Grandér Photo: Markus Dagnell